ChenxiLiu-HNU/ST-LLM/README.md

 }
 ```
 ## Acknowledgement
-Our implementation adapts [OFA](https://github.com/DAMO-DI-ML/NeurIPS2023-One-Fits-All) as the code base and has extensively modified it for our purposes.
-We thank the authors for sharing their implementations and related resources.
+Our implementation adapts [OFA](https://github.com/DAMO-DI-ML/NeurIPS2023-One-Fits-All) as the code base and has extensively modified it for our purposes. are grateful to the authors for providing their implementations and related resources.